LHNCBC/lforms/form_definition.md

   'table' (default) is the only template supported.
 More supported templates would be added.
 * **templateOptions** - a hash of options for the template.
 This can be omitted, but supported values are below.
+    * showColumnHeaders - a boolean that controls whether to show the header row with the "Name", "Value", and "Unit" column labels.
     * showQuestionCode - a boolean that controls whether to show question codes.
       The default is false.
     * showCodingInstruction - a boolean that controls whether to show coding